cjphawes/multiple-choice-quiz/README.md

 - The code used for the sticky footer was from [Materialize CSS](https://materializecss.com/footer.html)
 - The footer copyright logo was found from [CSS Tricks](https://css-tricks.com/snippets/html/glyphs/)
 - The code used for shuffling the question set i created was the [Fisher-Yates Algorithm](https://stackoverflow.com/questions/59810241/how-to-fisher-yates-shuffle-a-javascript-array)
+- The code used for the automatic font scaling is from [Automatic font scaling](https://sjorswijsman.medium.com/3-easy-css-tricks-for-responsive-websites-i-use-in-every-project-68ec334a1522)

 ##### Media